Clinical UM Guideline

 |E0784||External ambulatory infusion pump, insulin|

 Definitive, agreed upon selection criteria for continuous insulin infusion have not been established.
 Intensive insulin therapy has been shown to reduce complications and improve outcome in pregnant women with type 1 diabetes, and external insulin pump therapy is considered an appropriate alternative to multiple daily injections for this group (Kitzmiller, 1991).
-There also is evidence to support the use of external insulin pump therapy for type 1 diabetics who have not achieved adequate glucose control despite multiple daily injections.
-There is evidence to suggest that insulin pumps may benefit individuals with various types of glycemic excursions such as the "dawn phenomenon" (early morning rise in blood glucose), nocturnal hypoglycemic episodes, hypoglycemic unawareness, and severe hypoglycemia (Hirsch, 1990; Selam, 1990; Pickup, 2002).
+There is also evidence to support the use of external insulin pump therapy for type 1 diabetics who have not achieved adequate glucose control despite multiple daily injections.
+There is evidence to suggest that insulin pumps may benefit individuals with various types of glycemic excursions such as the "dawn phenomenon" (early morning rise in blood glucose), nocturnal hypoglycemic episodes, hypoglycemic unawareness, and severe hypoglycemia (Hirsch, 1990; Pickup, 2002; Selam, 1990).

 External insulin pump technology has evolved in the past several years beyond the simple battery powered pump.
 Several models currently available provide various forms of wireless connectivity to separate parts of the pump device or to other types of devices.